flatsurf/ipymuvue/README.md

 Any changes you make to the Python code should be picked up automatically.
 Changes to `ipymuvue.pyodide` become effective by re-creating a widget (all the modules are reloaded in pyodide when a change to these files happens.)
 Other changes require a kernel restart as usual.

-When working with the classic notebook, any changes to the TypeScript/Javascript code, get picked up automatically and become effective once refreshing your browser.
-In JupyterLab, you need to rebuild the prebuilt extension and refresh the browser:
+Any changes to the TypeScript/Javascript code become effective after you rebuild the prebuilt extension and refresh the browser:

     (cd js && yarn build)